The currency’s new-found low volatility strengthens its ‘digital gold‘ credentials.

 Trading volumes in Bitcoin have been soaring in jurisdictions facing political and economic stress, as people fearful of financial loss turn to the borderless digital currency to safeguard the value of their cash and investments.

-Historically, there has been no clear relationship between the price of Bitcoin and major geopolitical events, limiting its potential as a safe-haven asset – despite growing clamour for it to be recognised as ‘digital gold’.
+Historically, there has been no clear relationship between the price of Bitcoin and major geopolitical events, limiting its potential as a safe-haven asset – despite a growing clamour for it to be recognised as ‘digital gold’.

 By and large Bitcoin’s price has been unaffected by external events.
 Drivers have instead been contained within its own ecosystem, including, most notably, the collapse of the Mt.Gox exchange in late 2013 and a period of intense retail speculation throughout 2017.
 All this has traditionally left Bitcoin a volatile asset to hold.

 Yet there are growing indications that this is changing.
-As more data becomes available, it appears that Bitcoin is being treated and used in ways across the globe which would leave its creator Satoshi Nakamoto increasingly satisfied with his legacy.
+As more data becomes available, it appears that Bitcoin is being treated and used in ways across the globe which would leave its creator Satoshi Nakamoto increasingly satisfied with his (or her) legacy.
 For one thing, Bitcoin’s volatility is nearing all-time lows, a trend that has been evident since the indicator peaked in late 2011.
 Lower volatility makes it more attractive for institutional investors and for those looking for a safe-haven asset.

-With the inevitable onset of a global regulatory framework for cryptocurrencies, institutional investors have warmed to them.
+With the inevitable onset of a global regulatory framework for cryptocurrencies, institutional investors have warmed to digital assets.
 This trend will likely continue, but there are more interesting inferences to be drawn from recent trading data.
 Chief among these is that jurisdictions which have faced monetary devaluation or sudden economic shocks are increasingly turning to Bitcoin as a store of value.

 Take Egypt for example: on 3rd November 2016, the Egyptian pound was devalued as part of an economic reform programme tied to a three-year, $12 billion loan from the IMF.
 Data from LocalBitcoins, a peer-to-peer Bitcoin marketplace, shows an overnight spike in the traded volume of the digital currency in Egypt.
 Since then, the Egyptian pound has stayed relatively steady, while Bitcoin trading volumes in Egypt have trebled.